Skip to Main Content Mansfield Library Research Guides

 Citing AI in Chicago Style

 To sum things up: You should credit AI tools when you reproduce their words or content within your own work, but unless you are able to include a publicly-available link to your conversation, include that cited information in your text (using parentheses) or in a note--not in a bibliography or reference list.
+You can read more at the Chicago Manual of Style Online's Q&A section (last updated in 2024).

-Chicago Style treats the AI tool--for example, Chat-GPT or Claude--as the "author" of the content, and the companies that developed them (like OpenAI) are the publisher.
+Chicago Style treats the AI tool--for example, Chat-GPT or Claude--as the "author" of the content, and the companies that developed them (like OpenAI) as the publisher.
 If you decide to include a footnote or endnote, it might look like this:

 Description of what you're citing including the Author, Publisher, Month dd, yyyy, URL.